defano/wyldcard/README.md

 ## Features

 HyperTalk Java is attempt to recreate HyperCard in the Java programming language while maintaining high fidelity to Apple's original software.
-By and large, HyperTalk Java has been an effort to clone the original; not to contemporize it.
+By and large, HyperTalk Java has been an effort to clone the original, not to contemporize it.

 #### Organize information

 * Create, open and save stacks of cards containing text, graphics, buttons, menus, sounds, and animations.
-* Cards support foreground and background layers; buttons and fields come in a variety of styles similar to HyperCard's; text fields may contain richly styled text.
+* Cards support foreground and background layers; buttons and fields come in a variety of styles similar to HyperCard's; text fields can contain richly styled text.
-* Ability to print individual cards, or stacks of cards.
+* Print individual cards, or stacks of cards.

 #### Paint and draw

-* Use any of HyperCards' original paint tools, patterns and 2D image transforms (all provided by the [JMonet library](https://www.github.com/defano/jmonet).
+* Use any of HyperCard's original paint tools, patterns and 2D image transforms (all provided by the [JMonet library](https://www.github.com/defano/jmonet).
-* Supports full-color images with alpha transparency with the ability to reduce color depth for a more "vintage feel".
+* Supports full-color images with alpha transparency and the ability to reduce color depth for a more "vintage feel."
 * Drag-and-drop graphics onto the card; import and export graphics using the "Import Paint" / "Export Paint" menu commands.
 * Includes many of the original button icons, plus the ability to create new button icons from paint selections.

 #### Script your own software

-* Attach scripts to buttons, fields, cards, backgrounds and stacks; messages follow HyperCard's message passing order and are trappable for overriding certain UI behaviors.
+* Attach scripts to buttons, fields, cards, backgrounds and stacks; messages follow HyperCard's message passing order and can be trapped to override HyperCard behavior.
-* Supports much of the HyperTalk 2.1 language including a variety of built-in commands and functions.
+* Supports much of the HyperTalk 2.2 language, including a variety of built-in commands and functions.
-* Add or remove menus from the menu bar; script behavior for custom or existing menu items.
+* Customize the application menu bar and script behavior for custom or existing menu items.
 * Powerful expression language supports compound mutable chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).

 #### Play with sounds and effects

-* Play original sound effects (`flute`, `harpsichord` and `boing`) and `dial` telephone numbers.
+* Play original sound effects (`flute`, `harpsichord` and `boing`), and `dial` telephone numbers.
 * Synthesize sounds into a sequence of musical notes supporting pitch, octave, accidental, duration and tempo.
 * Animate cards and parts by locking and unlocking the screen with one of 23 animated visual effects (provided by the [JSegue library](https://www.github.com/defano/jsegue)).